 It is typical for high speed designs to contain multiple power supplies, and the PDN must be designed to handle all of the different current requirements.
 The goal is to design a stable PDN for all the required power supplies with as low of an effective impedance as possible.
 This should be planned for before component placement even begins so that you know ahead of time how it should all be laid out.

-A PDN analyzer can help you find and correct PDN problems while still in layout
+A PDN can help you find and correct problems while still in layout

-Another hazard to a well-designed PDN is split planes.
-When a designer splits a plane for digital and power ground, they need to make sure that they have the appropriate devices and signals over the digital ground.
-Having to split planes like this can add another level of complexity to the PDN.
-Additionally, buried traces will cut planes into multiple parts which is yet another headache for the design of the PDN.
+Another hazard to a well-designed is split planes.
+When a splits a plane for digital and power ground, they need to make sure that they have the appropriate devices and signals over the digital ground.
+Having to split planes like this can add another level of complexity to the .
+Additionally, buried traces will cut planes into multiple which is yet another headache for the design of the .

 How a PDN Analyzer Can Help

-With all of the challenges to designing a good PDN, you can see why designing a PDN could benefit from some guidance that shows the way.
-A PDN analyzer tool is essential in giving this guidance to you and showing you the way as you design your PCB.
-With a visual display of the power distribution network, PCB designers can see in real-time what potential problems are in their PDNs in order to correct them.
+With all of the challenges to designing a good PDN, a PDN Analyzer tool is essential for providing a visual display of the power distribution network.
+PCB designers can see in real-time what potential problems are in their PDNs in order to correct them.

 - Excessive copper.